julmol86/internship_project/README.md

 + organization creation (backend)
 + organizator's home page template
 + different rights to admin and organizator
-+ admin creates events / categories and gives modify -rights to organization (started)
++ admin creates events / categories and gives modify -rights to organization
 + dropdown for organizations in event form
 + Registration process
 + Remember context on refresh